Phoenix Arts and Culture

 Commitments

-Each week, you'll spend 15 to 20 hours working closely with your supervisor as a member of the team: answering emails, attending meetings, conducting research, collaborating with other staff, and completing independent projects
+Each week, you'll spend 15 to 20 hours working closely with your supervisor as a member of the team: answering emails, attending meetings, conducting research, collaborating with other staff, and completing independent projects.

 Beyond this, each student worker is required to participate in additional professional development and learning opportunities, including:

-• Student Worker Welcome October 6: A two-hour welcome and general orientation on Friday morning, October 6, 2023, 9:00 a.m. - 12:00 p.m.
+• Student Worker Welcome: A three-hour welcome and general orientation on Friday, September 13, 2024, 9:00 a.m. - 12:00 p.m.

-• Celebration May 3: A two-hour informal celebration on May 3, 2024, 10:00 a.m. - 12:00 p.m.
+• Closing Workshop: A two-hour workshop and celebration on April 4, 2025, 10:00 a.m. - 12:00 p.m.

 Who can apply?